elmehdiabouloualid/-brief-word-press-3/README.md

 Installing
 steps to run this project

-create folder named m&m
+create folder named mehdi
 And

-copy and paste all files in The m&m folder created before after that
+copy and paste all files in The mehdi folder created before after that

- copy m&m folder and past it in your wordpress instalation under this following path
+ copy mehdi folder and past it in your wordpress instalation under this following path
        wp-content\plugins
 finally

-activate the Maria plugin from dashboard
+activate the mehdi plugin from dashboard